ddbit/verba-volant/CLIENT-LAUNCH.md

-# How to launch the client and known issues
+## TL;DR Quick launch

+A [vv-client.zip](vv-client.zip) with the html/js/css code is available for a quick test.
+Uncompress and click on index.html

+For a longer description read below.

+## The client index.html

-The client can be served via ```file://``` protocol.
+The client can be loaded via ```file://``` protocol.
 Save the the folder ```public``` in your computer and click on the index.html file.
 The client is a vanilla static page which loads his styles and his javascript.
 No other deps required.

 For a better experience I recommend to load index.html in a first browser window (which will be Alice) and then use a different browser or browser profile to load as Bob.

-## Quick launch

-A [vv-client.zip](vv-client.zip) with the html/js/css code is available for a quick test.

 ## HTTPS Issue